Chart Color Schemes

 Mount Macedon has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes can affect an area's performance more than modifications to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially impact the area.
-Significant projects include Outer Metropolitan Ring / E6 Transport Corridor, Regional Housing Fund Projects, Outer Metropolitan Ring / E6 Transport Corridor, and Victorian Renewable Energy Zones.
+No changes can significantly affect a region's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are probable to impact this area.
+Notable projects include Outer Metropolitan Ring / E6 Transport Corridor, Regional Housing Fund Projects, Outer Metropolitan Ring / E6 Transport Corridor, and Victorian Renewable Energy Zones.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.